 Who is this course suitable for?

 This course is for people who have some knowledge and experience of proofreading and would like to learn more.
-It takes you on to the next stage from the SfEP’s Introduction to Proofreading.
-Specifically designed to sit between P1: Introduction and P3: Progress, Proofreading Headway builds on the basic skills you already have to improve your concentration, focus and judgement.
+Specifically designed to sit between Proofreading 1: Introduction and Proofreading 3: Progress, Proofreading 2: Headway builds on the basic skills you already have to improve your concentration, focus and judgement.

 - Do you understand the basic role of a proofreader and what to look out for when proofreading a text?